-- The portfolio had greater exposure to health care, education, and transportation bonds, which were among the top-performing revenue sectors over the third quarter.
+- Your account had greater exposure to health care, education, and transportation bonds.

 The Fidelity® Intermediate Municipal Strategy seeks to generate federally tax-exempt interest income while limiting risk to principal over the long term.